totalslacker-civ6mods/Historical-Victories/README.md

    - Be the first to form an Armada

 ### CIVILIZATION_SWEDEN
-1. Vasa Dynasty : None
+1. Vasa Dynasty : <= Renaissance Era
    - Own 10 Great Works
    - Kill 10 units with the Swedish Carolean unit
    - Recruit 1 Great General from the Renaissance Era
-2. Swedish Empire : None
+2. Swedish Empire : <= Industrial Era
    - Build 10 Open-Air Museum improvements that yield culture
    - Control a named sea of at least 6 plots
-3. Nordic Model : None
+3. Nordic Model : End of Modern Era
    - Reach maximum alliance level with 3 civilizations
    - Have the happiest population
    - Recruit 1 Great Scientist from the Modern Era